iomega/spec2vec/README.rst

   conda activate spec2vec
   conda install --channel nlesc --channel bioconda --channel conda-forge spec2vec

-Alternatively, spec2vec can also be installed using ``pip`` by simply running
+Alternatively, spec2vec can also be installed using ``pip``.
+When using spec2vec together with ``matchms`` it is important to note that only the Anaconda install will make sure that also ``rdkit`` is installed properly, which is requried for a few matchms filter functions (it is not required for any spec2vec related functionalities though).

 .. code-block:: console